Site icon Outdoor Gearzine

 Frame: Brown

-Lens: Light brown
+Lens: Light Brown

 Frame: Pearl Black x Gunmetal x Black

-Lens: Polarized Smoke (double-sided multi-coat)
+Lens: Polarized Smoke (double-sided multi-coated)

-Frame: Matte Brown Tortoise
+Frame: Matte Brown Tortoiseshell

-Lens: Prism Tungsten Polarized (Polarized Lens)
+Lens: Prism Tungsten Polarized

 UV protection rate Over 99% Over 99% Over 99.9% Over 99%

-Visible light transmittance 28% 18% 29% (Polarization degree: 97% or more) 14%
+Visible light transmittance 28% 18% 29% (Polarization: 97% or more) 14%

 Impressions of each model

-This time's top sunglasses: KAENON HARD KORE
+This week's recommended sunglasses: KAENON HARD KORE

-If you want to focus on everyday use: Oakley latch (Asia fit) Prizm Tungsten Polarized
+For everyday use: Oakley latch (Asia fit) Prizm Tungsten Polarized

-Next page: Go to detailed reviews of each item
+Next page: Detailed review of each item

-Detailed reviews of each item
+Detailed review of each item

 Visibility